canonical/sphinx-docs-starter-pack/docs/how-to/autodoc.md

-(sphinx_autodocs)=
+(sphinx_autodoc)=

-# How to import docstrings with Sphinx Autodocs
+# How to import docstrings with Sphinx Autodoc

 Module and function details are useful reference material to have in documentation, but the process of manually pulling all the necessary details over can become tedious.
-The [Sphinx Autodocs extension](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) provides capabilities to automatically pull in docstrings and module information for Python code.
+The [Sphinx Autodoc extension](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) provides capabilities to automatically pull in docstrings and module information for Python code.

 ## Prerequisites

-To use the Sphinx autodocs extension with the Starter Pack, you need:
+To use the Sphinx autodoc extension with the Starter Pack, you need:

 * Python module files located within the same repository as your documentation